cncf/velocity/README.md

 `ruby analysis.rb data/data_yyyymm.csv projects/projects_yyyymm.csv map/hints.csv map/urls.csv map/defmaps.csv skip.csv ranges.csv`

 Arguments list:
-- data file, points to the results of running a sql statement designed for Google BigQuery.
+- data file, points to the results of running an sql statement designed for Google BigQuery.
 The query generates a standardized (in terms of velocity) header.
 The `.sql` files are stored in `BigQuery/` folder
 - output file, typically a new file in the `projects/` folder
 - a "hints" file with additional mapping: repo name -> project.
 (N repos --> 1 Project), so a given project name may be listed be in many lines
 - a "urls" file which defines URLs for the listed projects (a separate file is used because otherwise, in hints file we would have to duplicate data for each project ) (1 Project --> 1 URL)